stephenvsmith/LocalFCI/tests/testthat/_snaps/lfci.md

     The value of l is 1
     The value of i is 0
     The value of j is 4
-    Target: 1
-    FUNCTION get_neighbors_from_dag.
-Node 1
-    Call from get_neighbors_from_dag.
-Node 0 is a parent.
-    Call from get_neighbors_from_dag.
-Node 5 is a child.
-    Call from get_neighbors_from_dag.
-We are evaluating the following child: 5 Call from get_neighbors_from_dag.
-Node 3 is a potential spouse of node 1.
-    Neighbors of node 1: 0, 3, 5

-    Target: 5
-    FUNCTION get_neighbors_from_dag.
-Node 5
-    Call from get_neighbors_from_dag.
-Node 1 is a parent.
-    Call from get_neighbors_from_dag.
-Node 3 is a parent.
-    Call from get_neighbors_from_dag.
-Node 6 is a child.
-    Call from get_neighbors_from_dag.
-Node 7 is a child.
-    Call from get_neighbors_from_dag.
-We are evaluating the following child: 6 Call from get_neighbors_from_dag.
-We are evaluating the following child: 7 Call from get_neighbors_from_dag.
-Node 4 is a potential spouse of node 5.
-    Neighbors of node 5: 1, 3, 4, 6, 7

-    Total Neighborhood:
-    0, 3, 4, 6, 7
     Potential separating nodes: 0 3 4 6 7
     There are 5 neighbor(s).
     Efficient Setup: 0 -> 1 | 4 -> 5 | k (True Vals): 0 (asia)